CS4641-Group52/Heart-Disease-Risk-Project/index.md

 While there were originally 75 features, many of them were labelled by the uploader as "unusable" or simply had all, or mostly, null values.
 Null values were represented by "-9" in the data set.
 We used pandas to replace the -9 values with Nan for each of the datasets.
 We then removed individual data-points if they had more than 2/3 of their features as null, since we were unlikely to gain much information from such a data point.
 For points with far fewer null values, we tried estimating their values.
 For discrete values, we found the mode for that feature to use as a replacement value.
 For continuous values, we used the mean.
 In the supervised portion of the project, we might employ more advanced techniques to generate missing values, such as K-Nearest Neighbors.
 Additionally, our dataset had many non-binary categorical features.
 Because all of the unsupervised clustering algorithms that we will be running for this project are distance-based, we used scikitlearn to One-Hot-Encode those features, as we didn't want more weight given to the higher categorical values.

 ### Data Exploration and Scaling
 With all of the data having been cleaned, we were ready to begin exploring the dataset.
-We began by looking at the number of datapoints with a target value of 0 versus 1, no heart disease versus heart disease.
+We started by looking at the number of datapoints with a target value of 0 versus 1, no heart disease versus heart disease.
 The results of this are plotted below, with slightly more patients having a target value of 1.
 We then created a correlation heat-map using Python's seaborn library.
 This visual would give us a good starting point in exploring the data, as it would tell us which features seem to be most strongly correlected with heart disease.
 The values closest to 1 and -1 in the last row and column of the table below are the parts to focus on.

 <p float="left">
   <img src="/target.png" width="350" />
   <img src="/heatmap_cor.png" width="450" />
 </p>

 Initially, there did not appear to be any extremely strong correlation of any particular feature with heart-disease.
 Out of all the continuous features, "thalach," which represents the maximum heart-rate achieved by the patient, seemed to be most strongly correlalated with heart disease.
-Looking at the histogram below, we can see that plotting this feature gives a roughly normal distribution, which appears to be slighly normal.
+Looking at the histogram below, we can see that plotting this feature gives us a roughly normal distribution.
 However, it does appear to be skewed left.
 In order to help visualize the correlation, we also created a scatter plot, and separated the data points by the target value.
 Clearly, the higher the maximum heart rate achieved, the more likely the target value is to be 1 (heart-disease present).

 <p float="left">
   <img src="/thalach_hist.png" width="300" />